7.

 Updating on my previous post, I finally – finally – finished The Mirror of Simple Souls by Margaret Porette.
 I’m so happy because it wasn’t easy and I may or may not have something to say about it.
 Maybe in general terms, but even to me it was too much.
 And not even on purpose, another book came out: Dissident women, beguines, and the quest for spiritual authority by Catherine Lambert.
 I’m going to read it after taking 1000 naps.
 I mean, the book title says everything.
 What I enjoyed the most about Margaret was precisely the independence with which she lived her faith, especially at a time when independence and women were mutually exclusive.
 I wrote the following text a while ago, but didn’t publish it because I didn’t think it was that good but here goes.

 I was listening to a song called Ballad of the Prodigal Son.
 It's terribly beautiful and collected.
 It's actually funny that the story, being a joyful one, and with a happy ending, at least for the father and the son – the brother being rightfully pissed at the special treatment and kinda missing the point – the angelic voice shifted tone just in the right measure to bring tears to my eyes.
 I still have no idea why I listen to these things, but I do.
 Oh, it's late at night.
 Silence!
-And a middle-age crisis.
+And a midlife crisis.

 Circling back, this is a very well-known story but as my memory fails me consistently, I don't recall it from my childhood; or maybe it was in a book a nanny gave me.
 I must have heard it, but without much contextual memory from those early years, I can only trust that the story reached me one day somehow.
 It’s common knowledge that the communion of saints is one of the fundamental principles of the Catholic Church.
 But why exactly do people need saints?
 What's a saint supposed to do?
 After all, Christ is Lord.
 He is, but sometimes you just need a little nudge to get there.
 The saints can do precisely that.
 So, a normal Catholic will tell you “we don't worship saints!” even though they may be talking with their favourite saints the whole day, but this is the part that they don't tell you so it can't get confused with “worshipping”.
 However, if they tell you that they're talking with other Catholics the entire day, it's not worshipping, it's a conversation.
 This is exactly what the communion of saints is – relishing in the very connection between earthly and heavenly things, and everything in between – that of holy people united by the sacraments and communion with Christ our saviour.
 Think about it as a connection between the human and the divine; the human turned holy, touched by grace and by the Holy Spirit which is common to us all.
 In other words, it’s being in touch.